mrlhansen/novino/README.md

 - Support for loading and running user mode programs
 - (Partial) implementation of `libc` for user space programs

 Here is a screenshot of the `yash` shell running in user space.
 There are multiple virtual terminals and you can use `ctrl+alt+fX` to swap between them.
-The first terminal (under `ctrl+alt+f1`) is the kernel message log.
+The last terminal (under `ctrl+alt+f6`) is the kernel message log.

 ![Novino](novino.png)